-I am very efficient at explaining notion sand singling out problems that prevent a student from improving or moving forward.
+I am very efficient at explaining notions and singling out problems that prevent a student from improving or moving forward.
 I explain things in a way that the student will understand and remember.
 I am committed to helping students understand notions for themselves.
 I tutor people of all ages, backgrounds, levels, schools, or programs.
 All a student needs with me is willingness to work hard, learn, get better, and cooperate.

-Online help is available.
+Online help is available!
 I can teach over the internet.
-And I can also help with online classes and assignments such as ALEKS, MyLabsPlus, FLVS Algebra 1, FLVS English, FLVS Algebra 2, FLVS Geometry, IXL, and others of the like.
+I can also help with online classes and assignments such as ALEKS, MyLabsPlus, FLVS Algebra 1, FLVS English, FLVS Algebra 2, FLVS Geometry, IXL, and others of the like.
 I have helped several students get very good grades in the past with online work.

 I am very committed as a tutor.
 I want to show the student that the fight is also my fight and that I will do whatever that is in my power to help.
 Since the student or parent is investing in his/her education, I feel honored and accountable to be chosen and I take my role to heart.
-I want the student and parent to be working with me with freedom of mind, therefore if a client wants to discuss any details with me such as location, ease, habits and money, feel free to bring that up anytime.
+I also want the student and parent to be working with me with freedom of mind, therefore if a client wants to discuss any details with me such as location, ease, methods and money, feel free to bring that up anytime.
 I am very reachable.

 My schedule is flexible.
 I prefer to have a set schedule; but if a student or parent prefers to have lessons on-demand, those should be requested and confirmed the day before.
 As for cancellations, they must happen at least three hours before the scheduled start time.
 I am very reachable.
 Once we are connected after following WyzAnt due process, you can call, text or WhatsApp any time.